Stronger than Kryptonite? Inalienable Profit-Sharing Schemes in Copyright Law

 This Article provides an in-depth economic analysis of these inalienable rights.
 It explores the traditional justifications for the inalienability of termination rights and finds them unconvincing and lacking.
 Indeed, termination rights seem to be rooted in a romantic perception of a starving, unsophisticated artist, a description that is neither accurate nor justifies inalienability.

 The effects of termination rights on the incentives to create are analyzed in-depth.
 It is shown that when competition among buyers of copyrighted work is limited, inalienable termination rights might promote economic efficiency.
 Those rights allow the creator to sell her work in two steps.
 Initially, the pre-termination rights are sold when the seller lacks market power, but later, when the value of the work is known, the author can sell her post-termination rights as a monopolist.
 This can increase the incentives to create.
 The main costs of this system include the misallocation of risk among the author and her buyers, an end-game problem — the need to control the externalities between the parties as termination approaches, and the problem in reassembling the various rights after termination.
-The Article makes three suggestions for improving this system: making termination rights vest sooner, allowing the parties to contract around them when termination approaches, and forcing the author to grant the transferees compulsory licenses.
+The Article makes several suggestions for improving this system including allowing the parties to contract around the rules of termination when it approaches, and forcing the author to grant the transferees compulsory licenses.